stevencombs/retrocombs.github.io/_drafts/temp.md

 ## Join the Fun

-Don't miss the MEGA fun, <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs) and check out [my other MEGA65 related posts](https://www.stevencombs.com/mega65).
+Don't miss the retro-computing fun. <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs) and check out [my other posts](https://www.stevencombs.com).

 Help make this content better!
 Leave your comments, corrections, additions, and thoughts in the comments below.
-You can also email me at [retrocombs@icloud.com](mailto:retrocombs@icloud.com).
+You can email me at [retrocombs@icloud.com](mailto:retrocombs@icloud.com).
 Thanks for reading and if you are inclined, please let others know about the blog using the hashtag #retroCombs.

 🕹️ retroCombs, OUT!